h2oai/h2o-3/h2o-docs/src/product/flow.rst

  -  AVRO
  -  PARQUET

  **Note**: For SVMLight data, the column indices must be >= 1 and the columns must be in ascending order.
+For AVRO, only version 1.8.0 is supported.

 2. If a separator or delimiter is used, select it from the **Separator** list.